 Nominations will be evaluated based on their level of innovation or creativity, the amount of community engagement and support, the use of (formal or informal) partnerships and collaborations, and the success of the project/program to date.
 Up to four projects/programs may be selected for an award.
 Eligible nominees include community development corporations, community based organizations, non-profit organizations, developers, architects, planning firms, churches, or any other organization, agency, or company working to revitalize Pittsburgh’s urban core.

-To nominate a project or program, you must fill out an award nomination form.
-Nomination forms will be released in winter 2018 for the 2018 Summit.
+To nominate a project or program, you must fill out an award nomination form before March 30, 2018.

 Neighborhood Leader Award In Memory Of Bob O’Connor